Contemplation in front of the Perito Moreno glacier

 • Can I drink tap water in Argentina?

-The tap water in rural Argentina is generally from local sources and therefore it is safer to drink bottled water, as it is not always filtered.
-On your trips you will be responsible for providing your own drinks.
+The tap water in rural Argentina is generally from local sources and is not always filtered.
+At most hotels and campsites, filtered water machines are free to use to fill reuseable bottles and you will also be able to buy bottled water.
 We encourage you to bring a filter for your water bottle and some sterilisation tablets if you feel this isn’t enough.

 • Is alcohol allowed in Argentina?